 You can visit here only at low tide.
 The approach to the bridge is through rocky surfaces and dead corals.
 But it is worth all the efforts.

 Once you get there, enjoy splendid views of the natural bridge with turquoise blue Andaman Sea in the backdrop.
-The beach is replete with shallow pools which are flourishing habitat for sea creatures.
+The beach is replete with shallow pools which are flourishing habitats for sea creatures.

 In addition to beautiful fishes, you can spot sea cucumbers and many types of crabs.
 Exploring the Natural Bridge in Neil Island is definitely one of the most amazing things to do in Andaman.